 Action:

 Often a case requires multiple experts with different expertise, such as medicine, mental health treatment, drug and alcohol treatment, or social work.
 Experts may be needed for ongoing case consultation in addition to providing testimony at trial.
-The lawyer should consider whether the opposing party is calling expert witnesses and determine whether the parent needs to call any experts on behalf of the parent to respond to the opponent’s experts.
+The parent’s lawyer should consider whether the opposing party is calling expert witnesses and determine whether the parent client needs to call any experts on behalf of the parent client to respond to the opponent’s experts.

 Action:

 When opposing counsel plans to call expert witnesses, the parent’s lawyer should seek to interview the witnesses in advance.
-Lawyers should scrupulously comply with standing orders of the juvenile court regarding contact with court-ordered evaluators.
+The parent client should scrupulously comply with standing orders of the juvenile court regarding contact with court-ordered evaluators.

 Commentary:

-By contacting opposing counsel’s expert witnesses in advance, the parent’s lawyer will know what evidence will be presented against the client and whether the expert has any favorable information that might be elicited on cross-examination.
-The lawyer will be able to discuss the issues with the client, prepare a defense and call experts on behalf of the client, if appropriate.
-Conversely, if the lawyer does not talk to the expert in advance, the lawyer could be surprised by the evidence and unable to represent the client competently.
+By contacting opposing counsel’s expert witnesses in advance, the parent’s lawyer will know what evidence will be presented against the parent client and whether the expert has any favorable information that might be elicited on cross-examination.
+The parent’s lawyer will be able to discuss the issues with the parent client, prepare a defense and call experts on behalf of the parent client, if appropriate.
+Conversely, if the parent’s lawyer does not talk to the expert in advance, he or she could be surprised by the evidence and unable to represent the parent client competently.

 STANDARD 7 - HEARINGS